M-Yusuf-Malik/TreeVerse/README.md

 # TreeVerse
-A web to check if the user added the plant and give points based on the result
+A web to check if the user added the plant and give points based on the result.

 The model for classification is in AI (Model)